All Four One title card, the four brushing their teeth at a mirror

 Broad City

-Codependent best friends, the real relationship at the center.
+Codependent best friends, the relationship at the center.

 Pen15 poster